Glossary

 - Bandwidth (Memory Bandwidth)

 - The rate at which data can be transferred between memory (DRAM/HBM) and compute units.
 Measured in GB/s or TB/s.
-The A100, for example, has 2 TB/s of HBM bandwidth.
-Not to be confused with network bandwidth (how fast nodes communicate with each other).
+The A100, for example, provides 2 TB/s of HBM bandwidth.
+Not to be confused with network bandwidth (inter-node communication rate) or bisection bandwidth (aggregate cross-section throughput of a network fabric).
+Slides: Vol II Ch 2 – Compute Infrastructure, Vol II Ch 3 – Network Fabrics

 - Batch Size